trashcanWolves/trashcanWolvesPorfolio/README.md

    8. A Dream Play
    9. The Real Inspector Hound

-5. Acting (This can maybe go where Creations Section was Originally)
+5. Acting (This can maybe go where Creations Section was Originally) (Text Content Gathered)
    1. From Tom To Tennessee
    2. The Tempest
    3. Ah, Wilderness
    4. A Dream Play
-6. Video (Text Content Gathered(
+6. Video (Text Content Gathered)
-7. Information Technology (Text Content Gathered(
+7. Information Technology (Text Content Gathered)
 8. Directing (Text Content Gathered)
 9. Playwrighting (This page has no text content so text content done)